Open access land

 Areas of open access are spaces where you can wander away from the path, explore, have a picnic or play games.
 This land is for walkers only, though you can cycle or ride across it if you're following a bridleway.

 Open access land in Nottinghamshire

-We have almost 80 areas of open access land in Nottinghamshire ranging from small village greens to larger areas over 17 hectares (42 acres).
+We have almost 80 areas of open access land in the county, ranging from small village greens to larger areas over 17 hectares (42 acres).

 Some of the best to visit include:

-Car Colston Common, off the A46 at Car Colston
+- Car Colston Common, off the A46 at Car Colston North

 But please remember not to:

-Keep your dog on a lead shorter than two metres between 1st March & 31st July (to protect ground nesting birds)
+- keep your dog on a lead shorter than two metres between 1 March and 31 July (to protect ground nesting birds)

 - always keep your dog on a short lead in the vicinity of livestock

 - please always clean up after your dog